2017 federal budget highlights: 10 things you need to know

 One of the most striking aspects of Budget 2017 is a 26-page statement on gender equality and a discussion of the ways in which the government has run its policies, and its spending commitments, through a gender-based analysis.

 To reduce inequity, the government says it is proposing key investments in areas where gender imbalances persist.
 They include enhancements to student financial assistance and training that the government says will disproportionately benefit women, $7-billion over 11 years for early learning and child care, $11.2-billion over 11 years for a national housing strategy, more flexible benefits for family caregivers, more supports for Indigenous women, and $101-million over five years to support a national strategy to address gender-based violence.

+Women in the work force: A snapshot of where Canada is right now

 Indigenous communities, which were big winners in the Trudeau government’s first budget, have been promised an additional $3.4-billion over the next five years as the Liberals continue their efforts to improve the socio-economic conditions of Canada’s first peoples.